tdiggity/diynsxled/README.md

 # Pre-requisites
 1. A 3D printer is required to print the brackets and enclosure
 2. A custom PCB can be made for about $30 from www.jlcpcb.com
-3. Familiarize yourself with Arduino programming
+3. Familiarize yourself with using the Arduino IDE
 4. Comfortable soldering with beginner skills.

 # Risks